 Ocean, Island, Shore

-These paintings are inspired by the wild coastlines which border the Bass Strait and Southern Ocean, from the dramatic rim flanked by the Great Ocean Road to the rock-strewn shores of King Island.
-They begin with walking in these places, taking mental and photographic notes, and absorbing impressions.
+These paintings are inspired by the wild coastlines which border the Bass Strait and Southern Ocean, from the dramatic rim flanked by the Great Ocean Road, to the beauty of Bruny and the rock-strewn shores of Kind Island.
+They began with walking in these places, taking mental and photographic notes, and absorbing impressions.
 They emerge on the canvas as poems in paint, reflective compositions rather than direct renditions.
-Most of these works are beautiful presented in deep floating frames of dark timber.